kcin46/CMSC498JPageRank/readme.txt

 The script will create a graph using the json files stored in the json_folder, run the scaled PageRank algorithm and output the results in a file called 'ranks.csv'.

 The resulting file 'ranks.csv' is a csv where each line represents a subreddit and it's corresponding page rank value.
 The results are sorted in descending order by PageRank value.

+The report on the project is in the CMSC498JFinalReport.pdf